 There has been some debate over the ethics of commercial surrogacy.
 Critics of the practice feel that it takes advantage of vulnerable women, exploits the system of reproduction and commoditizes human life.
 However, surrogacy advocates argue that it is unfair for a woman to carry a baby for someone else and get nothing in return.
 Proponents of commercial surrogacy also believe it is best to openly allow the practice so that it can be regulated and so everyone’s rights can be protected.

 While the commercial surrogacy debate is still ongoing, this form of surrogacy has helped thousands of infertile couples, single parents and members of the LGBT community add to their families.
-Read on to learn more about commercial surrogacy laws and the pros and cons of pursuing commercial vs. altruistic surrogacy.

 Ethical concerns have led some countries and U.S. states to ban or restrict commercial surrogacy arrangements.
 These commercial surrogacy laws are intended to protect women and children, but they also have some consequences that need to be considered.
 This section addresses commercial surrogacy laws in the United States and internationally, as well as some of the consequences these laws have had on surrogacy arrangements.